[February 25th 2020]

 'Inscribed in a Presentation Copy of "Echoes" to the Common Room'and the subheading:

-[Title] the Common Room This was the masters' sanctuary where they could relax between classes, talk together, spar with each other, and perhaps do a little work themslves with their blue and red pencils.
+[Title] the Common Room This was the masters' sanctuary where they could relax between classes, talk together, spar with each other, and do some work themselves with their blue and red pencils.

 proses in this context the translation of Latin text into English, an interesting example is Kipling's poem Donec Gratus Eram.

 Blue-pencil X the master will read the written work submitted by the pupil and indicate his disapproval where necessary.
-He occasionally uses a red pencil , see Verse 3 grammar
+He occasionally uses a red pencil, see Verse 3.

 Red-pencil used for corrections as in verse 2.

-'lines to do' 'impositions', known as 'impots', usually lines of Latin verse to be copied out and handed in by a certain time as a punishment for transgression.
-There are many mentions in the Stalky stories.
+in the silence of the schools, with lines to do When the other boys are outside playing sports.
+'Impositions', known as 'impots', were usually lines of Latin verse to be copied out and handed in by a certain time as a punishment for transgression.
+There are many mentions in the 'Stalky' stories.
+They are done in the 'silence of the schools' because the only time available is when the other boys are outside playing sports.
+Kipling notes the unfairness of this:

 Latin Primer a text-book of grammar and the use of the Latin language.
-Perhaps Kennedy's Latin Primer, a familiar work to generations of British schoolboys.
+Kennedy's Latin Primer was a familiar work to generations of British schoolboys and schoolgirls.

 lines impositions, see Verse 3.